December is often a month in which your training and diet will fall down your list of priorities.

-Of every ten meals you eat, nine of those have to be ‘on plan’; the 10th can be your meal out with friends in which you can choose a higher calorie meal or a desert for example.
+Out of every 10 meals you eat, nine of those should be ‘on plan’ and healthy.
+The 10th one can be your meal out with friends, where you might eat a more indulgent higher-calorie meal or a dessert.

-When eating out, steak and sweet potato are more often than not always an available choice and one that will keep a good quality source of protein, healthy fats, good carbs with a source of fibre.
+When eating out, steak and sweet potatoes are more often than not always an available choice on the menu.
+Choosing a meal like this will give you a good quality source of protein, healthy fats, and ‘good carbs’ with a source of fibre.

 It’s also something that your friends are less likely to give you the ‘boring’ label for!

-If you know that one evening you will be meeting friends for food and drinks; then going ‘lower carb’ during the day with your meals will limit the effect alcohol consumption has regarding total calories and more so sugars consumed over the day.
+If you know that one evening you will be meeting friends for food and drinks, then going ‘lower carb’ during the day with your meals can help.
+It will limit the effect alcohol consumption has on total calories and the amount of sugar consumed over the day.

-Opting for ‘light beers’ may seem like a good choice if you enjoy beer however the fact they are ‘light’ may well mean they go down a little toowell; therefore you may end up consuming more.
+Opting for ‘light’ beers may seem like a good choice if you enjoy beer.
+However, the fact they are ‘light’ may well mean they go down a little too well; therefore you may end up consuming more overall.

-White spirits such as gin and slimline tonic will contain fewer calories, and due to the alcohol content, you might find you will end up consuming less over the course of your night.
+Clear spirits, such as gin with slimline tonic, will contain fewer calories, and due to the alcohol content, you might find you will end up consuming less over the course of your night.

 How many times have you heard that phrase?

-Sweating is your bodies response to elevated temperature and sweat is made of mostly water, sodium and chloride; so sadly, sweating won’t get rid of the toxins in your body from the night before.
+Sweating is your body’s response to elevated temperature, and sweat is made of mostly water, sodium and chloride.
+So, sadly, sweating won’t get rid of the toxins in your body from the night before.

-However movement burns fuel, so get moving and stay active the day after a meal/drinks out.
+However, movement burns fuel, so get moving and stay active the day after a big meal or drinks out.